NEAR-Balkans/h00kd-docs/docs/user-guide/how-to-create-event.md

 ### Step 4

-After filling all the event details, next step is to submit by clicking on the Create button at the bottom of the form.
+After filling in all the event details, the next step is to submit by clicking on the Create button at the bottom of the form.

 :::tip